Opel Flextreme

 The Opel Flextreme is a diesel plug-in hybrid concept small family hatchback created by Opel in 2008.
 The Opel Flextreme shares the same GM E-Flex platform as the Chevrolet Volt (front engine, four door).

 Overview

 It is based on the same GM E-Flex series hybrid platform used in the Chevrolet Volt, but using a diesel rather than gasoline engine.
 It can travel 55 km on its lithium-ion battery before a small diesel engine starts charging the battery.

 The Opel Flextreme is a small family car with a 5-door hatchback body styling with 5 seats.

 In January 2008, a rebadged version of the concept was introduced at the North American International Auto Show as the Saturn Flextreme.

-The Opel Flextreme is expected to emit 40 grams of CO2 per km or less (according to European test procedure ECE R101 for range extender vehicles).
-It is expected to reach approximately 153 mpgUS.
+The Opel Flextreme was expected to emit 40 grams of CO2 per km or less (according to European test procedure ECE R101 for range extender vehicles).
+It was expected to reach approximately 153 mpgUS.